 iOS update 12.1 and later changed the location of SIM Applications and placed it in a more logical location but still under settings.
 Go to Settings > Mobile Data > SIM Applications.
 Mobile Data in some regions is named Cellular Data and the steps remain the same.

-SIM applications on iPhone is located under Settings > Mobile Data > SIM Applications.
+SIM Toolkit on iPhone is located under Settings > Mobile Data > SIM Applications.

 It used to be under Settings > Phone but has now been moved to Settings > Mobile Data.